 The CBOC and OOC reviews are an element of the OIG's efforts to ensure that our Nation's veterans receive high-quality VA health care services.
-As such, the CBOC and OOC reviews are recurring evaluations of selected outpatient care activities that focus on patient care quality and the EOC.
+As such, the CBOC and OOC reviews are recurring evaluations of selected primary care operations that focus on patient care quality and the EOC.
 In general, our objectives are to determine whether: